bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Need to see the kind of layout change Jon made for it to work and do the same to the filtered dataset

+  turns out to be exactly what is handled by [`pandas.melt()`](http://pandas.pydata.org/pandas-docs/stable/reshaping.html)

 - [ ]

+### 12:15

+Useful concepts for working with data :
+- id_variables
+- measured variables